Tadas Viskanta has put together a nice collection of opinions regarding the new “Robo Advisor” trend. Here’s my general view:

 “Robo “advisors” aren’t really advisors.
 They’re robo asset allocators.
 The robotic allocations are susceptible to flawed risk profiling and inefficient portfolio management for most people with a sophisticated financial plan.
 The business of asset allocation is too personal and customized to ever become fully automated so the best solution is some integration between the human and robot sides.”

-These are great new services, but you have to be careful with them.
+Some of these are useful new services, but you have to be careful with them.
 When there’s no advisor involved you’re highly susceptible to poor risk profiling and behavioral problems along the way.
 After all, a robo advisor doesn’t help you stick to an asset allocation or help you manage it along the way.
 And I’ll be blunt about the risk profiling process for many of these services – it’s dangerously insufficient.
 While these are fantastic low cost options for many investors I do think they carry their own unique risks if they’re not utilized appropriately.

 In summary, I’d argue: